hetznercloud/cli/docs/reference/hcloud_network_create.md

 ```
       --enable-protection strings   Enable protection (delete) (default: none)
-      --expose-routes-to-vswitch    Expose routes from this network to the vSwitch connection.
+      --expose-routes-to-vswitch    Expose routes from this Network to the vSwitch connection.
 It only takes effect if a vSwitch connection is active.
   -h, --help                        help for create
       --ip-range ipNet              Network IP range (required)
       --label stringToString        User-defined labels ('key=value') (can be specified multiple times) (default [])